gemilvng/trash-automatic-sorting-system/README.md

 ```
 git clone https://github.com/gemilvng/trash-automatic-sorting-system.git
 ```
-# 5. Upload the code
+# 5. Upload the program
-If you wish to upload the code to ESP32-S3, open Powershell terminal under `test-clone-repo\TArS-IoT-System`.
-Then, run this command:
+To upload the program to ESP32-S3:
+1. open Powershell terminal under `test-clone-repo\TArS-IoT-System`.
+Then, run this command to open VS Code:
 ```
 code .
 ```
-and wait until VS Code and Platform IO setup finished (until no pop-ups left).
-Locate the `build` button, click and wait for the process to be finished.
-Then, locate the menu to select the USB port connected to your ESP32-S3.
-Finally, click `upload` button next to `build` button.
-After the upload process is finished, you can switch the power source of ESP32-S3 to Power Bank instead of Laptop/PC.
+2. Wait until VS Code and Platform IO setup finished (until no pop-ups left).
+3. Locate the `build` button, click and wait for the process to be finished.
+4. Locate the menu to select the USB port connected to your ESP32-S3.
+5. Click `upload` button next to `build` button.
+6. After the upload process is finished, you can switch the power source of ESP32-S3 to Power Bank instead of Laptop/PC.

 Repeat the exact same steps if you wish to upload the code to ESP32-CAM, but navigate to `test-clone-repo\TArS-ESP32-CAM` instead.